pingidentity/pingidentity-devops-getting-started/docs/deployReplication.md

   * You've already been through [Get started](evaluate.md) to set up your DevOps environment and run a test deployment of the products.

-## To deploy a replicated pair of PingDirectory containers using Docker Compose:
+## To deploy a replicated pair of PingDirectory containers:

-1. In the [Docker Compose](../11-docker-compose/02-replicated-pair) directory, enter:
+1. Go to your local `devops/pingidentity-devops-getting-started/11-docker-compose/02-replicated-pair` directory.
+Enter:

   `docker-compose up -d --scale <product>=2`